FAQs About Switching to Natural Gas

 How much does installation cost?
 Is there any other amount I am responsible for paying?

 Your UGI Conversion Representative can provide the cost details for installation of the gas service line and any other fees.
 These costs will also be outlined in your Customer Agreement.
-If you are required to pay UGI a contribution toward installation costs, you may choose to finance this expense in conjunction with your heating system purchase through KeystoneHELP.
-To learn more, visit their website or call (844) 734-6631.

 Will I need to get permits prior to the work being done on my property?